Table of Contents:

 - Air threading: very comfortable and fast

-Which overlocker to choose according to your sewing level?
+Which overlocker to choose based on your sewing level?

 The sewing level strongly influences the choice of machine.
-An overlocker should remain a tool of pleasure, not a source of frustration.
+An overlocker should remain a tool for enjoyment, not a source of frustration.

 Choosing an overlocker for beginners

-To start, it is better to favor a simple, reliable, and well-explained machine.
+To start, it’s best to choose a simple, reliable, and well-explained machine.

 - Accessible adjustments